flathub/org.freefilesync.FreeFileSync/README.md

 Since there is no version control for FreeFileSync, the exploded tarball for each version is pushed into the `src` branch.
 Patches are kept in `patchNN-description` branches and rebased on top of new releases.
+(The reason for this is to make patch rebasing more comfortable and maintainable.
+A new release is still built from the tarball, not from the `src` branch.)

 The workflow for building a new release `REL` is:
 ```